Hot Rodding a CDV-700 Geiger Counter

 Voltage Regulation

 The string of diodes across the 0-3V terminals is used to stabilize the lower half of the supply at around 2.7V.
-This half of the circuit only requires a small trickle of current, the upper half of the circuit uses about 33 ma.
-The diodes and the LED absorb the extra current and make single supply operation possible.
-The two 100uF 16V electrolytic capacitors are used to isolate any AC instabilities between the two halves of the power supply.
+This half of the power supply only requires a small trickle of current to power the click detector circuit.
+The 2.7 to 5.7V half of the power supply uses about 33 ma to power the high voltage oscillator.
+The diodes and the LED absorb the extra current on the 2.7V rail and make it possible to run the Geiger counter without a center-tapped battery system.
+The 100uF and 470uF electrolytic capacitors are used to isolate the AC ripple that occurs between the two halves of the power supply.

 Front Panel LED